The Strangers – Chapter 2

 The Strangers – Chapter 2 is a 2025 American horror film serving as the fourth film in The Strangers film series, and the second installment of a new trilogy following The Strangers: Chapter 1 (2024).
-The film was directed by Renny Harlin, and stars Madelaine Petsch, with Gabriel Basso, Froy Gutierrez, Ema Horvath, and Ella Bruccoleri.
+The film was directed by Renny Harlin, and stars Madelaine Petsch, Gabriel Basso, Froy Gutierrez, Ema Horvath, and Ella Bruccoleri, and follows Maya (Petsch) after she survives being stabbed by the strangers and discovers that they are still hunting and trying to kill her.

-The film had its Hollywood premiere September 16, 2025, and was released in the United States by Lionsgate Films on September 26, 2025.
-As with its predecessor, the film received generally negative reviews.
+The film had its Hollywood premiere on September 16, 2025, and was released in the United States by Lionsgate Films on September 26, 2025.
+Much like Chapter 1, it received generally negative reviews from critics.
+The final installment, Chapter 3, was released on February 6, 2026.

 Plot

-In 2021, in the small town of Venus, Oregon, Carol's Diner waitress Shelly greets a man named Frank Quintanno, sharing the information she learns about him with an unseen patron.
+In 2021, in the small town of Venus, Oregon, Carol's Diner waitress Shelly greets a man named Frank Quincanoh, sharing the information she learns about him with an unseen patron.
 Later that night, Shelly knocks on the door of his motel room and asks if Tamara is home.
 Some time later, Shelly (Pin-Up Girl), Scarecrow, and Dollface kill Frank in the woods on a rainy night.

-In the present day, Maya Lucas is recovering in Venus County Hospital following her encounter with the three masked killers.
-Her claims are brushed off by the sheriff and his deputy, who try to avoid the involvement of the state and federal police to prevent their cover-ups from being exposed.
-As night falls, Maya finds herself trapped in the hospital as the strangers pursue her after discovering she is alive.
-After evading Scarecrow in the morgue, where he kills an orderly, Maya escapes and comes across a horse farm where she seeks help from the owner who is killed by Pin-Up Girl with a crossbow.
+In the present day, Maya Lucas is recovering in Venus County Hospital following her encounter with the three masked perpetrators.
+(Note: As depicted in The Strangers: Chapter 1 (2024)) Her claims are brushed off by the sheriff and his deputy, who try to avoid the involvement of the state and federal police to prevent their cover-ups from being exposed.
+As night falls, Maya finds herself trapped in the hospital as the perpetrators pursue her after discovering she is alive.
+After evading Scarecrow in the morgue, where he kills an orderly, Maya escapes and comes across a horse farm where she tries to seek help from the owner who is killed by Pin-Up Girl with a crossbow.
 Maya attacks her with a pitchfork before flagging down Nurse Danica and her roommate Chris Sampson, who are driving home on a nearby road.